xdevguild/awesome-multiversx-dev-resources/contributing.md

 Make sure that you are sending the development related stuff following guidelines:

-- It can be an official Elrond tool
+- It can be an official MultiversX tool
 - It can be open source tool
 - It can be closed source tooling but helpful for the development and available for everyone through an app
 - It can be a dev article, blog post, tutorial